PaulMcMillan/placeholders/README.md

 Sometimes you need to upload a placeholder package that does nothing.
 This creates the minimally acceptable sdist that twine will upload.
-Please edit the metadata before using, and consider trying it out on the test pypi.
+Please consider trying it out on the test pypi before using.

 Note that these archives are not installable, and do not even print a sensible error message.
 They contain no code at all.